Quick overview

 - Training: an overview of the training and support services provided by the franchisor, including the duration and location of training programs.

-- Territorial Exclusivity: A description of the geographic territory in which the franchisor may operate, including any exclusivity or limitations on competition.
+- Territorial Exclusivity: A description of the geographic territory in which the franchisor may operate, including any exclusivity or restriction on competition.

 - Control: The franchisor may establish the right to control the franchisee’s work.